 Sailing conditions are excellent year round, but the sailing season runs between Novemmber and June outside the hurricane season.
 If you are after a bit of peace and quiet, visit during school term.
-If you want the buzz, come in school holidays.
+If you want the buzz, come in school vacations.

 There are two deposits to consider.
-Firstly you will normally have to pay a 50% deposit on booking.
+Firstly you will normally have to pay a 50% deposit on reservation.
 This secures your trip.
 On arrival you will have to pay a refundable security deposit for the trip on your credit card though you can get yacht charter insurance - though non-refundable this can be cheaper.